alextim/astro-lib/packages/astro-webmanifest/README.md

 For the most users - you need only the `icon` option to generate all required icons and favicons.

-The integration has default preset to generate icons.
+The integration has default icon preset to generate all icons.

 ```js
 icon: 'src/images/your-icon.svg',